WillFantom/Composing/ghost/ReadMe.md

 - GHOST_DATA - Directory for your ghost data
 - GHOST_IMGS - Directory for your ghost images
 - GHOST_THEMES - Directory for your ghost themes
+- GHOST_DB_DATA - Directory for your ghost database